exceptionless/Website/content/news/2020/2020-12-23-debugging-a-.net-serverless-app.md

   client.SubmitException(ex);
   return new Response(ex.Message, request);
 }
+finally
+{
+  client.ProcessQueue();
+}
 ```

 Obviously, in the above example, we will not ever return a successful response, but you can imagine how you would use this code in a real-world example.
+You'll note two things we are doing that are necessary for ensuring our Exceptionless code runs in the serverless function: `client.Startup()` and `client.ProcessQueue()`.
+We are telling function that we've started a process and we need to make sure that process finished before the function exits.

 Let's see how our test code works.

 Run `./build.sh` to build your serverless function.
 Once that's complete, run `sls invoke local -f hello` to invoke it.